aetperf/aetperf.github.io/_posts/2021-04-01-Some-Pre-commit-git-hooks-for-Python.md

 ensure_newline_before_comments = true
 ```

-Now we add pre-commit to the requirements-dev.txt file.
+A lot of settings can be specified...
+My main concern is the line length.
+Now we add `pre-commit` to the `requirements-dev.txt` file.
 We assume here that it has already been created:

 ```python
 $ echo "pre-commit" >> requirements-dev.txt
 ```

-Also we need to register the git hook scripts:
+Also we need to "register" `pre-commit`:

 ```python
 $ pre-commit install
 pre-commit installed at .git/hooks/pre-commit
 ```

-Now we can try to tun the hooks to check that everything is working and to initialize the hooks:
+Now we can try to run the hooks to check that everything is working and to initialize the whole process:

 ```bash
 $ pre-commit run --all-files